regpaco-org/paco-protekt/README.md

+This app is based on [GitHub App](https://developer.github.com/apps/about-apps/) template code as a foundation.

+GitHub App server that listens repository events, and when a new repository is created it adds pretections to the master branch.

+You can read more about GitHub Apps here: https://developer.github.com/apps/

+*__NOTE:__ If you are interested in a Java version, take a look at a basic WebHook implementation written in Java that listens to WebHook notifications*

+## Pre-Requisites

-This app is based on GitHub App template code as a foundation to create any GitHub App you'd like.
-You can learn how to configure a template GitHub App by following the "[Setting up your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/)" quickstart guide on developer.github.com.
+To run this locally, configure your env by following the "[Setting up your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/)" quickstart guide on developer.github.com.

 ## Install